 I spoke about ancient India and the pride I felt in my matrubhoomi and her greatness.
 Unfortunately, when Bharat Ma’s great son Prithvi Raj was martyred, it was an epoch-making event that heralded Islamic terrorism till 17th Century, when the Mughal rule thankfully lost its importance after the death of the most tyrannical and butcher of humans Aurangzeb.
-The history books written by the ultra-left who were haters of anything Hindu, glorified these looters.
+The history books written by the ultra-left who were haters of anything Hindu glorified these looters.
 As a young child I refused to learn such glorification and got low marks in history for the first time in my life.
 Your blood will boil when you learn of these Islamic terrorists.

 Qutub-ud-din set up the Slave Dynasty.
 The Vishnu Dwaj was destroyed and Qutab Minar was built instead.
 The cruel dynasty continued till 13th Century.
 Then came the even crueler Allaudin Khilji who was famous for his treachery and his lustful nature.
 The attack of Chittor is famous because of his lust the brave Rajputs sacrificed their lives After the Khiljis came the Tughlaqs who were known for their foolishness.
 Muhammad Tughlaq might be the most foolish ruler in the history of India.